Discover Why More People Prefer Shopify Over BigCommerce

-Both BigCommerce or Shopify are dedicated ecommerce website builders and platforms, and as such, have themes and templates which are designed especially for online stores and for promoting online sales.
+Both BigCommerce and Shopify are dedicated ecommerce website builders and platforms, and as such, have themes and templates which are designed especially for online stores and for promoting online sales.

-This makes them both sales-driven in comparison to other leading general website builders like Wix and Squarespace, which are more focused on the design and which have some of the most aesthetically pleasing and sleek themes and designs.
+This makes them both sales-driven compared to other leading general website builders like Wix and Squarespace, which are more focused on the design and have some of the most aesthetically pleasing and sleek themes and designs.

 Still, Shopify is one of the top-ranked website builders when it comes to design, according to our research and to the user ratings and rankings.
 It is just behind the leaders – Squarespace and Wix, and ahead of BigCommerce.

 Related: Best Shopify Stores to Inspire Entrepreneurs in 2022

 Shopify offers its users access to 74 professionally designed ecommerce based themes, 10 of which are available for free.
 The paid themes cost from $140 to $180.